jenish-rudani/ENSC151/README.md

 >
 > ![iconAssignmentInstruction](pictures/iconAssignmentInstruction.gif)

+> You can delete the icon.avif file after you assign it to startEclipse.command

 ## Where to FIND Shared Directory?
 Shared directory that is used to transfer files/projects between host OS (MacOS on ARM-based Mac) and Ubuntu Linux virtual machine hosted on Multipass can be found in MacOS under ~/Public/VMsf-22_04.
 Please note that ~ (tilde) is a "shortcut" to denote a respective user's home directory on both MacOS and Linux (and other Unix-based OSes).